-SECTION PAGE Section I - The Chief of Police1 This section describes the organizational structure and the components of the Office of the Chief.
-Section II - Bureaus/Divisions This section describes the components of the MDTA Police Divisions.
-Section III - The Chain of Command and General Management6 This section describes the order of rank, chain of command, span of control, temporary and specialized assignments, and job classifications.
-Section IV - Goals, Objectives, and Planning This section describes the requirements for components when setting goals and objectives, the multi-year plan, and the planning and research function.
-Section V - Detachment Coordinators10 This section gives an overview of all detachment/unit coordinator duties
+SECTION PAGE Section I - The Chief of Police This section describes the organizational structure and the components of the Office of the Chief.
+Section II - Bureaus/Divisions/Commands/Detachments/Sections/Units2 This section describes the components of the MDTA Police Bureaus/Divisions/Commands/Detachments /Sections/Units.
+Section III - The Chain of Command and General Management This section describes the order of rank, chain of command, span of control, temporary and rotating assignments, and job position classifications.
+Section IV - Goals, Objectives, and Planning9 This section describes the requirements for components when setting goals and objectives, the multi-year plan, the planning and research function and transition checklists.
+Section V - Detachment Coordinators This section gives an overview of all Detachment/Unit coordinator duties.